hamzahc1/FoundersAcademyEngWeek/Project2/README.md

 Steps:
 1. Sign up for an account with your email at https://www.pythonanywhere.com/registration/register/beginner/
-2. End tour
+2. Click on "End Tour"
-3. Open Web Tab
+3. Once you're in the main screen, click on the **Web** tab
-4. Create new Web App
+4. Click on Create new web app
-5. Click Next
+5. Click on Next
-6. Click on Flask
+6. Select **Flask**
-7. IMPORTANT: Python 3.8
+7. IMPORTANT: Select Python 3.8
-8. rename to app.py
+8. Rename the file to **app.py**
-9. Should create your API.
+9. You should now have a basic Flask API setup!
-10. Upload/overwrite the app.py file with our Sublime text file on our computers
+10. Upload/overwrite the app.py file with our Sublime text files from our computers
 11. Upload the database.JSON file to your file list
-12. Hit Save + Refresh
+12. Hit Save + Click the little refresh button
-13. Test the API
+13. Test the API!!!
-14. Create a Bash Console (Way to interact with a computer through typing)
+14. Create a Bash Console from the Pythonanywhere page (Way to interact with a computer through typing)
-15. Make venv using: mkvirtualenv venv --python=/usr/bin/python3.8
+15. Create a virtual environment using: `mkvirtualenv venv --python=/usr/bin/python3.8`
-16. Run "pip install flask-cors"
+16. Once you're in your virtual environment, run `pip install flask-cors`
-17. Update path in the "web" part as "/home/{username}/.virtualenvs/venv"
+17. Update your virtualenv in the **Web** tab as `/home/{username}/.virtualenvs/venv`
-18. Uncomment the lines related to CORS (3, 11, 31, 51, 67
+18. Uncomment the lines related to CORS in app.py
 19. Save, Refresh and then reload web app
-20. Test API!
+20. Test the API!
+You're done!